paliperidone (Intramuscular route)Pronunciation

 Uses For paliperidone

-Paliperidone injection is used to treat the symptoms of schizophrenia. paliperidone should not be used to treat behavioral problems in elderly patients who have dementia.
+Paliperidone injection is used to treat the symptoms of schizophrenia. paliperidone is also used alone or in combination with other medicines to treat schizoaffective disorder. paliperidone should not be used to treat behavioral problems in elderly patients who have dementia.

 Before Using paliperidone